evanx/redex/README.md

 This name is comprised of its Node module, JavaScript class, and finally its distinguishing instance name.

 The distinguishing name enables multiple instances of the same processor class, configured for different purposes.
-Otherwise we name the instance as `singleton.`
+Otherwise we name the instance as `singleton` by default.

 The "module" name enables custom and third-party processors e.g. a `myredix/FancyProcessor` where `myredix` is an `npm` module which exports a `FancyProcessor` class.